Monarchy in the Canadian provinces: Federal and provincial aspects

 The Canadian monarchy is a unitary institution over all eleven of Canada's governmental spheres (one federal and ten provincial); the monarch reigns impartially over the nation as a whole, with the headship of state neither federal nor provincial jurisdiction.
 At the same time, the one Crown operates separately within each area of governance; it is so central a part of the various governments that any constitutional amendment that affects the monarchy in any or all of them requires the unanimous consent of all the provincial legislatures, along with the federal parliament, rather than the two-thirds majority necessary for most other amendments.
-There is one monarch, "but she acts in different rights".
+There is one monarch, who "acts in different rights".
 Such is demonstrated when the sovereign takes on different legal personas in a case wherein a provincial government files a lawsuit against the federal and/or another provincial government.
 Also, as it was put in Attorney-General of Canada v.
 Higbie: "When the Crown, in right of the Province, transfers land to the Crown, in right of the Dominion, it parts with no right.
 What takes place is merely a change of administrative control."
 The Canadian Crown thus both remains above and links together all of the jurisdictions in Confederation; it has been described as a "divided crown," or a "compound monarchy".

 The arrangement provides that each of Canada's provinces are all sovereign of each other and the federal realm.
 The sovereignty of the provinces is passed on not by the governor general or federal parliament, but through the overreaching Crown itself to the monarch's viceregal representatives in the provinces, the lieutenant governors, and the limitation that they act, in the monarch's name, only on the advice of the relevant provincial ministers of the Crown or legislature.
 The Supreme Court found in 1918 that provincial legislation cannot bind the federal Crown except "by express terms or necessary intendment", nor can the monarch in his federal council or parliament legislate for the provinces beyond the provisions of the constitution.
 The provincial Crown "exists to safeguard the independence of each province".